steguiosaur/SaLitrato/README.md

 ### Execution

-1. Setup python virtual environment
+1. Setup Python virtual environment
     > Skip this part if system packages does not break on `pip` installs.

     ```sh